Akash-Bharambe/PG-DAC/SQL/DBMS.md

 ### Types of Models

-- Conceptual Data Model: This Data Model defines WHAT the system contains.
+- **Conceptual Data Model:** This Data Model defines WHAT the system contains.
 This model is typically created by Business stakeholders and Data Architects.
 The purpose is to organize, scope and define business concepts and rules.
-- Logical Data Model: Defines HOW the system should be implemented regardless of the DBMS.
+- **Logical Data Model:** Defines HOW the system should be implemented regardless of the DBMS.
 This model is typically created by Data Architects and Business Analysts.
 The purpose is to developed technical map of rules and data structures.
-- Physical Data Model: This Data Model describes HOW the system will be implemented using a specific DBMS system.
+- **Physical Data Model:** This Data Model describes HOW the system will be implemented using a specific DBMS system.
 This model is typically created by DBA and developers.
 The purpose is actual implementation of the database.

 ![Types of Data Model](https://i.imgur.com/KD3M08s.png)

 #### Conceptual Data Model

 - A Conceptual Data Model is an organized view of database concepts and their relationships.
-The purpose of creating a conceptual data model is to establish entities, their attributes, and relationships.
+The purpose of creating a conceptual data model is to **establish entities, their attributes, and relationships.**
 - In this data modeling level, there is hardly any detail available on the actual database structure.
-Business stakeholders and data architects typically create a conceptual data model.
 - The conceptual model is developed independently of hardware specifications like data storage capacity, location or software specifications like DBMS vendor and technology.
-The focus is to represent data as a user will see it in the “real world
+The focus is to represent data as a user will see it in the “real world"
 - The 3 basic tenants of Conceptual Data Model are:
-  - Entity: A real-world thing
+  - **Entity:** A real-world thing
-  - Attribute: Characteristics or properties of an entity
+  - **Attribute:** Characteristics or properties of an entity
-  - Relationship: Dependency or association between two entities
+  - **Relationship:** Dependency or association between two entities
 - Data model example:
   - Customer and Product are two entities.
-Customer number and name are attributes of the Customer entity
+Customer number and name are attributes of the Customer entity.
-  - Product name and price are attributes of product entity
+  - Product name and price are attributes of product entity.
-  - Sale is the relationship between the customer and product
+  - Sale is the relationship between the customer and product.

 ![Screenshot 2024-03-22 210927](https://i.imgur.com/xEx1soP.png)

 #### Logical Data Model

-- The Logical Data Model is used to define the structure of data elements and to set relationships between them.
+- The Logical Data Model is used to **define the structure of data elements and to set relationships between them.**
 - It adds further information to the conceptual data model elements.
 - The advantage of using a Logical data model is to provide a foundation to form the base for the Physical model.
 However, the modeling structure remains generic.
 - At this Data Modeling level, no primary or secondary key is defined.
-- At this Data modeling level, you need to verify and adjust the connector details that were set earlier for relationships.
+- You need to verify and adjust the connector details that were set earlier for relationships.

 ![Screenshot 2024-03-22 210711](https://i.imgur.com/yr7duaH.png)